dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/options.md

 The preceding example sets the named options instance to `optionalOptionsName`.
 The default options instance is `Options.DefaultName`.

-The arbitrary validation runs when the options instance is created.
+Validation runs when the options instance is created.
 Your option instance is guaranteed to pass validation the first time it's accessed.

 > [!IMPORTANT]
-> Options validation doesn't guard against invalid modifications to options after the options are initially configured and validated.
+> Options validation doesn't guard against options modifications after the options are initially configured and validated.

 The `Validate` method accepts a `Func<TOptions, bool>`.
 To fully customize validation, implement `IValidateOptions<TOptions>`, which allows: